rednir/wow2/COMMANDS.md

      - Check for new videos.

 ## Voice
-For playing YouTube or Twitch audio in a voice channel.
+Play YouTube or Twitch audio in a voice channel.

  - `!wow vc list [optional:PAGE]`
      - Show the song request queue.